zoffixznet/writing/perl6/20160411-Perl-6-Be-A-Traitor.md

 traits are applied at *compile time*, so some things won't be available to your traits.

-While we saw traits using verbs other than `is`, custom traits can be created only with `is`.

 ## Assign Default Values

 Imagine you have an app that has a bunch of configuration.
 Let's